the-turing-way/all-all-contributors/README.md

 4. Bonus: How to keep it up to date?
 Can it trigger to update everytime a .allcontributorsrc in any repo is changed?
 5. Bonus: Can we have different ways of sorting?
 E.g Default order, Alphabetical by author name, Contribution Type, institution/affiliation/countr (if exists)

-See [combine_contributors.ipynb](combine_contributors.ipynb) as a starting place but there may be better ways to approach this
+See [combine_contributors.ipynb](combine_contributors.ipynb) as a starting place but there may be better ways to approach this.
+I am relatively new to APIs and GitHub Actions!

 ### Oops, let's not duplicate effort: